chriskirknielsen/chriskirknielsen.com/src/en/posts/2022-12-29-year-in-review-2022/index.md

 I also finished Horizon: Forbidden West!
 I appreciate story-driven video games a lot with well-built lore and strong characters, and this hit the mark.
 A little _too much_ talking at times but overall, a fine game.
 Later this year I also started Cyberpunk 2077 (not beaten yet!), and I enjoyed God of War Ragnarök _a lot_, and Outer Wilds's Echoes of the Eye additional content was excellent.
 It's nice to visit other worlds, you know?
 Which reminds me: I only read one book this year (Recursion by Blake Crouch: it was good).
 I need to read more, and I have books lined up!

-{% gallery %}
-{% localimage "gowr-axe.jpg", "A close-up of Kratos's axe in God of War Ragnarök, viewed from below with Kratos visible but blurry, close to a tree on a clear day." %}
+{% localimage "gowr-axe.jpg", "A close-up of Kratos's axe in God of War Ragnarök, viewed from below with Kratos visible but blurry, close to a tree on a clear day.", "", { ratio: "16/9" } %}
-{% endgallery %}

 ### Owning too much stuff